Bordersnone/cwb-2025-beginner/classes/13-css-grid-responsive/README.md

-# Class 11 - CSS Grid & Responsive Design
+# Class 13 - CSS Grid & Responsive Design

 **Lead:** Salem
 **Assistant:** Timotej
-**Date:** October 28, 2025
+**Date:** November 4, 2025

 ---

-## ⚠️ Class Status: CANCELED

-**This class was canceled due to low attendance.** Only one student attended, so instead of conducting the full class, a one-on-one support session was held to review CSS fundamentals.

-### What Happened Instead

-- Review of inline, internal, and external CSS
-- Introduction to browser DevTools and inspect element
-- Clarification of CSS basics

-### When Will This Material Be Covered?

-The CSS Grid and Responsive Design content originally planned for this class will be **rescheduled for Class 13**.

-**Class 12** will focus on reinforcing CSS fundamentals before moving to advanced layout topics.
+## 📋 Background

+This content was originally prepared for Class 11 (October 28, 2025), but that class was canceled due to low attendance.
+Class 12 focused on reinforcing CSS fundamentals to ensure students were ready for advanced layout topics.
+Now that students have a solid foundation, we're ready to dive into CSS Grid!

 ---

-## 📂 Prepared Materials
+## 📂 Class Materials

 > **📁 [View Example Files](./class-files/)**
 >
-> Salem prepared comprehensive examples for CSS Grid and responsive design.
-These materials are available for self-study, but we'll go through them together in Class 13.
+> Comprehensive examples for CSS Grid and responsive design.
+We'll work through these together in today's class!

 **What's Available:**
 - **`example1.html`** - Responsive photo gallery with auto-fit